Jabu-Meki/secure-multitenant-s3-datalake/README.md

 ### 1. Prefix-Based Isolation

-S3 object keys are flat strings—"folders" are prefix conventions.
+S3 object keys are flat strings "folders" are prefix conventions.
 Tenant boundaries are enforced by restricting which key prefixes an IAM principal may access.

 ```
 s3://datalake-bucket/